Constitution of the Geocaching Association of Great Britain

 N - Elections

-3. There shall be two elections from November 1, first for the post of Chair (if it falls vacant), then for the posts of Executive Members.
+- There shall be two elections, first for the post of Chair, if it be vacant from Nov 1, then for the posts of Executive Members.

-7. Voting shall be by the “multiple non-transferable vote” method, with members having the same number of votes as there are vacancies available, and no Individual Member may cast more than one vote for the same candidate.
+- Voting shall be by the 'multiple non-transferable vote' method, with members having the same number of votes as there are vacancies available, and no Individual Member may cast more than one vote for the same candidate.

 O - GAGB property and intellectual property rights

 - Any property, material or otherwise (including intellectual property), which is in the ownership of the Association, and in the custody of or used by any member of the Committee or of the Association shall, on that person ceasing to be a member of the Committee or of the Association, be returned to the Association forthwith, and may not subsequently be used by that person.